 Hot Springs & Health in Steamboat

-PHOTOS: Grilled Palisade peaches from Bistro CV, cruiser bike on the Yampa Valley Core Trail, Yoga Mats inspired by the scenic riverside Yoga Center of Steamboat, Hot springs pools in Wagner Park, Steamboat's first hospital & "Doc" Willett, Ahi Tuna salad at Old Town Pub (town's historic first hospital building)
+PHOTOS: Grilled Palisade peaches, cruiser bike on the Yampa Valley Core Trail, Yoga Mats inspired by the scenic riverside Yoga Center of Steamboat, Hot springs pools in Wagner Park, Steamboat's first hospital & "Doc" Willett, Ahi Tuna salad at Old Town Pub (town's historic first hospital building)

-Get your "om" on while taking a yoga class overlooking the Yampa River, taste juicy Colorado produce from Steamboat's Sweet Pea Market, try a mountain bike ride on Emerald Mountain, enjoy miles of road biking or just cruise to your destination along the bike path.
+Get your "om" on while taking a yoga class overlooking the Yampa River, taste juicy Colorado produce from Steamboat's Farmer's Market or a local farm like Elkstone Farm or Bee Grateful Farm, try a mountain bike ride on Emerald Mountain, enjoy miles of road biking or just cruise to your destination along the bike path.
 And then be sure to soak your muscles at one of the many hot springs outposts (Strawberry Park Hot Springs, the Old Town Hot Springs Pool and Wagner Park along the Yampa River are a few of our favorites).

 And, of course, please visit our office at Colorado Group Realty downtown and ask for Jon.
 We can show you how life in Steamboat Springs really is THE best medicine.